lammps/lammps/doc/src/pair_hdnnp.rst

    |      Zn |            30 |           3 |
    +---------+---------------+-------------+

-Use the *dir* keyword to specify the directory containing the NNP configuration files.
+Use the *dir* keyword to specify the directory containing the HDNNP configuration files.
 The directory must contain ``input.nn`` with neural network and symmetry function setup, ``scaling.data`` with symmetry function scaling data and ``weights.???.data`` with weight parameters for each element.